 F. Le Gall, J. DePrisco, SG.
 Prescott, S. Budaev, L. Ebbesson, A. Abid, B. Orihuela , I. Rønnestad,, “Using Digital Twin for decision support in RAS feeding processes,” in Aqua Europe , October 2021.

-The digital twin model is based on understanding the whole fish organism as an adaptive agent, robust, testable biological theory that is implemented in the computer code.
-This means that the model not only describes a specific aspect of fish nutrition, energetics, growth or behaviour in the form of an equation or system of equations.
-Instead, the digital twin aims to work as a digital organism simulating the most crucial aspects of physiology, neurobiology and behaviour in a digital environment.
-The agent can therefore act autonomously, make decisions in response to the internal and external environment with continuous feedbacks at multiple biological levels.
-This means, for example, that the simulation system aims to predict voluntary behaviour and food intake of the fish.
-This digital twin for feeding enables running various scenarios and predicts the response including unplanned, emergent and stochastic effects.
-Such a capacity provides an indispensable tool for decision support and operational optimization and can be run in the AI-controlled precision fish farm environment of iBOS, developed within the iFishienci project.
+The agent can therefore act autonomously, making decisions in response to both internal and external environments with continuous feedback at multiple biological levels.
+This means, for example, that the simulation system aims to predict voluntary behavior and feed intake of the fish.
+This nutritional digital twin enables the execution of various scenarios and predicts responses, including unforeseen, emergent, and stochastic effects.
+Such a capability provides an essential tool for decision support and operational optimization, and it can be run within the AI-controlled precision aquaculture environment of iBOSS, developed as part of the iFishienci project.